-A few word about us, our goals and our projects.
+A few word about the projects and its goals.

-In order for the code provided via the 30 seconds projects to be as accessible and useful as possible, all of the snippets in these collections are licensed under the CC0-1.0 License meaning they are absolutely free to use in any project you like.
-If you like what we do, you can always credit us, but that is not mandatory.
+In order for the code provided via 30 seconds of code to be accessible and useful to as many developers as possible, snippets and articles are licensed under the CC-BY-4.0 License.
+This means they are free to use in any project you like as long as you give appropriate credit to this website.

 This is especially important for content shared on the internet or as part of any educational material to ensure readers can always trace the content back to its original source and find updated versions that might have been published.

 Logos, names and trademarks are not to be used without the explicit consent of the owner of this website.